JGSquared/374Project/README.md

 	can simply call the getCode method of each GraphCode object given.
 Outside of this design overhaul, two new ClassVisitors and two MethodVisitors were created, and FileProperties received a whiteList field to better filter out undesired classes from a generated UML.

+M3: The two major design changes for this milestone were extracting DesignParser as an interface with only one method, parse(), and
+	reorganizing code into packages to better separate code based on use, such as "problem.visitor" and "problem.code".
+Also, the main method was moved to its own class, App, to make it easier to remember its location rather than having it inside a class that served another purpose.
+Due to our design choices in M2, we were able to create a solution to this problem by implementing already existing interfaces or the new IDesignParser interface.
+In total, we created one new implementation of IDesignParser, one new implementation of IGraphDesign, one new ClassVisitor, one new MethodVisitor, and two new implementations of AbstractGraphCode.

 ### CONTRIBUTORS ###